Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Abstract

 \section{Abstract}

-We revisit the inclusive $J/\psi$ and $\Upsilon(1S)$ photoproduction at lepton-hadron colliders, namely in the limit when the exchange photon is quasi real.
+We revisit inclusive $J/\psi$ and {$\Upsilon$} photoproduction at lepton-hadron colliders, namely in the limit when the exchanged photon is quasi real.
 Our computation includes the next-to-leading-order (NLO) $\alpha_s$ corrections {to the leading-order contributions in $v$}.
 Similarly to the case of NLO charmonium-hadroproduction processes, the resulting cross sections obtained in the $\overline{\text{MS}}$ factorisation scheme are sometimes found to be negative.
-We show that the scale-fixing criteria which we derived in a previous study of $\eta_c$ production successfully solves this problem {from the EicC all the way up to the FCC-eh energies}.
-In turn, we investigate where both $J/\psi$ and $\Upsilon$ photoproduction could be used to improve our knowledge of gluon densities at scales as low as a couple of GeV.
+We show that the scale-fixing criteria which we derived in a previous study of $\eta_c$ production successfully solves this problem {from the EicC all the way up to the FCC-eh energies}. \new{We then elaborate on how to study a scale uncertainty akin to that derived by scale variations when one fixes a scale.} In turn, we investigate where both $J/\psi$ and $\Upsilon$ photoproduction could be used to improve our knowledge of gluon {content of the proton} at scales as low as a couple of GeV.